Permitted Development Rights for Loft Conversions

 This includes any previous roof additions.
 Staying within these limits is essential to qualify under permitted development and avoid needing additional permissions.

-Location and the Impact on Your Neighbours
+Location and the impact on your neighbours

 The location of your loft conversion can significantly impact your neighbours, and permitted development rights address this with key considerations: